hullm/Covid-Screening/README.md

 All done!
 ```

 We're going to run an sql command that will allow the root user to authenticate using a password.
-By defualt it uses the auth_socket plugin which uses the linux user's credentials.
+By default it uses the auth_socket plugin which uses the linux user's credentials.
 We want to switch to mysql_native_password for the root user.
 Make sure to change your_password to the password you want for the root user.

 ```bash
 sudo mysql